 The essence of beauty is unity in variety.

-A growing body of research confirms the covert Principal Theme to Elgar’s Enigma Variations is the famous hymn A Mighty Fortress (Ein feste Burg) by Martin Luther.
+A growing body of research confirms the covert principal Theme to Elgar’s Enigma Variations is the famous hymn A Mighty Fortress (Ein feste Burg) by Martin Luther.
 An ingenious alphanumeric cipher embedded in the Mendelssohn fragments of Variation XIII encode the initials for Ein feste Burg: E. F. B. The key to cracking this cipher is to use the number of times a given key fragment is stated to pinpoint the corresponding degree of its scale.
 There are eight notes in a scale, and each is numbered 1 through 8.
-There are four Mendelssohn fragments stated in three distinct keys: A flat major, F minor, and E flat major.
+There are four Mendelssohn fragments stated in three distinct keys: A flat major, F minor, and E-flat major.

 Three of the Mendelssohn fragments are enclosed in quotations because they, like the source material, are in the original major mode.
 The fourth fragment appears in minor and lacks quotations because it deviates from the major mode.
 There is another less obvious explanation for why this minor fragment lacks any quotation marks.
-There is a total of twelve notes enclosed in three sets of quotations, a remarkable coincidence since Ein feste Burg is also three words long and has a total of twelve letters.
+There are a total of twelve notes enclosed in three sets of quotations, a remarkable coincidence since Ein feste Burg is also three words long and has a total of twelve letters.
 Elgar's use of quotations around three of the Mendelssohn quotes serves to signal the number of words and letters in the title of the covert Principal Theme.
-Elgar's allusions to various German artists (Mendelssohn, Goethe, and Joachim) further hint that the missing title's language is in German and three words long.
+Elgar's allusions to various German artists (e.g., Mendelssohn, Goethe, and Joachim) further hint that the missing title's language is in German and three words long.
 The common title for A Mighty Fortress is Ein feste Burg.
 The total number of letters in the names Mendelssohn, Goethe, and Joachim is 24, the same in the full title of Ein feste Burg ist unser Gott.
 Twenty-four also happens to be the same number of notes in the opening six measures of the Enigma Theme, the very place Elgar encoded his "dark saying," an ingenious Music Box Cipher.